-By the 2050s, the City could experience 5 to 27" additional inches of sea level rise, 4 to 6 more days with intense precipitation and 4 to 6 more heat waves each year, according to NYS ClimAID projections.
+By the 2050s, many communities could experience up to 30 or more additional inches of sea level rise, 4 to 6 more days with intense precipitation and 2 to 4 more heat waves each year, according to NYS climate projections.

-Five key themes emerged from stakeholder input that informed the student designs:
+Key themes emerge from stakeholder input that informs student designs, for example:

 - Access and circulation